jllorencetti/drf-jsonmask/README.md

 Because no `?fields` querystring parameter was provided, author records were still loaded and serialized like normal.

-> Note: `rest_framework_jsonmask` treats all requests that lack any field definition as if all possible data is requested, and thus executes all data predicates.
+> Note: `drf_jsonmask` treats all requests that lack any field definition as if all possible data is requested, and thus executes all data predicates.
 In the above example, `author` data was loaded via `selected_related('author')`, and _not_ N+1 queries.

 ---